Black Country, New Road Fan Guide

 Frequently Asked Questions

 What time does Black Country, New Road typically take the stage?
-Doors for Sala Paral·lel 62 events usually open around 19:00 or 20:00.
-If there is an opening act, they typically start around 30-45 minutes after doors open and play for 30-45 minutes.
-Black Country, New Road usually take to the stage between 21:30 and 22:00, with the show typically concluding around 23:30 to midnight.
-Always check your ticket for the most accurate door times.
+Doors usually open around 7:00 PM or 7:30 PM for this kind of event.
+If there's an opening act, they might start around 8:00 PM or 8:30 PM and play for 30-45 minutes.
+Black Country, New Road would typically take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM or 11:00 PM.
+This is an estimate and can vary.

 How long is the concert?
-A typical Black Country, New Road concert, including any potential opening act and set changes, usually lasts between 2 to 2.5 hours.
-The main set by BCNR themselves is generally around 90-100 minutes.
+A typical Black Country, New Road concert, including any opening acts and set changes, usually lasts between 2.5 to 3 hours.
+The headliner’s set itself is generally around 1.5 to 2 hours long.

 What's the refund policy?
-Refunds are usually only issued in the case of a full event cancellation by the artist or venue.
-If the event is rescheduled, tickets are typically valid for the new date, and refunds may be offered within a specific timeframe if you cannot attend the rescheduled performance.
-Always refer to the terms and conditions of your ticket purchase.
+Refunds are typically only offered if the event is cancelled by the artist or venue.
+In cases of rescheduling, tickets are usually valid for the new date, and refunds may be offered within a specific timeframe if you cannot attend.
+Always refer to the terms and conditions of your ticket provider.

 Parking situation near Sala Paral·lel 62?
-On-site parking is not available at Sala Paral·lel 62.
-There are several public car parks in the vicinity, notably around Plaça d'Espanya (e.g., beneath the Fira de Barcelona).
-However, these can be expensive and may fill up quickly on concert nights.
-Public transport is strongly recommended.
+On-site parking is generally not available at Sala Paral·lel 62.
+Public underground car parks like B:SM Paral·lel are nearby, but they are limited, can be expensive, and fill up quickly.
+It is strongly advised to use public transport.

 Top Tips for Black Country, New Road at Sala Paral·lel 62